Behavioral Driven Development (BDD) in Software Engineering

 Behavioral Driven Development (BDD) refers to an Agile software development process that is derived from the TDD (Test Driven Development) methodology.
 BDD is considered as a test to illustrate the behavior of the system.
 It encourages the use of conversation and concrete examples in simple language for everyone involved in the development to bring better clarity to the behavior of the system.
 In this development, techniques define various ways to develop a feature based on the system’s behavior, and the techniques are combined from Test Driven Development (TDD) and Domain Driven Development (DDD).

 Behavioral Driven Development is a good approach in Automated Testing as it is more focused on the behavior of the system rather than the implementation of the code.
 BDD is facilitated through natural language to express the behavior of the system and the expected outcomes from the system.
 In BDD all parties are involved like a customer, developer, tester, and stakeholder for a collaborated conversation and illustration of the system’s behavior.

 Behavior-Driven Development In Agile Development :

 - The client and service provider have a conversation about what they need.

-- The client/customer, developer, and tester elaborate the requirements together.
+- The client/customer, developer, and tester elaborate on the requirements together.

 - Then requirements are defined in structured scenarios.

-- The helps in the development and act as automated tests,
+- They help in the development and act as automated tests,

 - These scenarios are used by the testers as the basis of tests.